Version2beta/talks/how_to_hire_a_software_engineer/how_to_hire_a_software_engineer.md

 No matter who is interviewing, I believe it's important to make the process as unintimidating as possible.
 We're not out to scare people away.
 We want to attract strong talent at all levels of experience, and with this interview process, we're able to recognize them.

+[ slide

+Questions?

-[slide: Rob Martin / version2beta]
+Rob Martin / version2beta contact info

+]